Proxy bomb: Irish National Liberation Army

-Loyalists
+Ulster Loyalists

 The proxy bomb was used by Ulster loyalists on a number of occasions in 1974 in the Republic of Ireland.
 In July, an armed group kidnapped an off-duty Garda and forced him to drive a car bomb to the village of Magheraveely, on the border between County Cavan and Fermanagh.
 The proxy-bombers target was a Catholic-owned pub.
 The Garda managed to abandon the vehicle on an open field.
 In another incident, a man was forced to drive a car bomb which eventually failed to explode into Clones, County Monaghan.
 The IRA claimed that they defused the device.
 On 11 September 1974, masked gunmen in British Army uniform hijacked a car in Northern Ireland, placed a time bomb inside and forced the owner to drive it into the village of Blacklion, County Cavan.
 They claimed to be from the Ulster Volunteer Force and threatened to attack his family if he did not comply.
 The village was evacuated, and the Irish Army carried out a controlled explosion on the car.
 It estimated that the bomb would have destroyed most of the village.